5 Creative Ideas for Optometry Social Media Posts

 5. Hold a Contest or Giveaway

 Contests and giveaways create massive buzz for your practice.
 Hold your social media contest on the platform most used by your target demographic.
-For example, a Facebook giveaway might work for a millennial and generation X audience, while a Twitter or Instagram drawing may attract a younger demographic.
+For example, a Facebook giveaway might work for a millennial and Generation X audience, while TikTok or Instagram drawing may attract a younger demographic.

 The contest prize should showcase your optometry products or services in some way.
 If feasible, offer a free eye exam, check-up, or item that features your practice branding, like a t-shirt or tote bag.
 You could also create a care package with eyecare-inspired items like relaxing eye masks or carrot-shaped stress balls.